A Brief Look at my Multi-Faceted Career

 What starts out as a fun night making videos goes terribly wrong when they discover something unexpected in the raw footage.

-A 12-episode Lifetime Television series produced by, starring, and often directed by Jack.
+A 12-episode Lifetime Television series produced by, starring, and often co-directed by Jack.

 The show revolves around six employees at a dating agency located in Tarzana, California (even though it sells itself as an “elite Beverly Hills” company).